Q: You have the best job! How can I be a humanitarian photographer, too?

 Q: There must be some downsides to humanitarian photography work.
 Most difficult experience ever?

-A: I once photographed young, vulnerable people who were not actually at that time receiving help from the organization that sent me to photograph them.
+I once photographed young, vulnerable people who were not actually at that time receiving help from the organization that sent me to photograph them.
 The organization didn’t tell me this – or perhaps didn’t know this – before it sent me on the shoot.
-I was in the middle of nowhere with absolutely no cellphone or Internet access.
+I was in the middle of nowhere with a wisp of a cellphone signal every several hours and no Internet access.
 I couldn’t contact the organization to discuss alternatives or at least advocate for these young people to be included in the organization’s future plans.
 The young people were hopeful that my photographs would help them, but I knew – or at least had a strong feeling – the photos would not do anything for them.

 Q: How about your most positive and memorable experience?